Emma Spence: Early life

-Junior
+Junior gymnastics career

 2016–2017

 In 2016 Spence competed at Elite Gym Massilia.
 She competed on uneven bars, balance beam, and floor exercise and did not qualify to any event finals.

 In 2017 Spence competed at Elite Canada where she only competed the uneven bars, vault and the floor exercise, due to injury during the competition.
 In March she competed at International Gymnix in Montreal where she won gold on the uneven bars.
 In May she competed at the Canadian Championships where she won silver in the all-around behind Ana Padurariu.
 Additionally she finished fourth on vault and third on uneven bars and balance beam.
 She was later selected to represent Canada at the International Junior Japan competition alongside Padurariu.
 Spence placed eighth in the all-around.
 Spence ended the season competing at Elite Gym Massilia.
 She placed 26th in the all-around and fourth on vault.

 2018

 With Padurariu becoming senior, Spence entered 2018 as the top Canadian junior.
 In February she competed at Elite Canada where she placed first in the all-around, third on vault and first on uneven bars and floor exercise.
 In March Spence competed at International Gymnix where she placed sixth in the all-around, seventh on vault, sixth on uneven bars, and eighth on floor exercise.
 Spence was later selected to represent Canada at the 2018 Pacific Rim Gymnastics Championships.
 While there she helped Canada win silver in the team final.
 In the all-around she placed fifth, and she placed fourth on vault and sixth on balance beam and floor exercise.
 At the Canadian Championships in May Spence placed second in the all-around behind Zoé Allaire-Bourgie.
 In June Spence represented Canada at the 2018 Junior Pan American Artistic Gymnastics Championships.
 She placed fifth in the all-around and on balance beam and won silver in the team final.
 As the top 2003-born gymnast, Spence was selected to represent Canada at the 2018 Youth Olympic Games.
 While there she qualified to the all-around, vault, balance beam, and floor exercise finals.
 Spence finished 10th in the all-around final, third on vault behind Giorgia Villa of Italy and Csenge Bácskay of Hungary, fifth on floor exercise, and eighth on balance beam.
 She was selected as Canada's flag bearer at the closing ceremonies.